+Our 9-Lesson self-paced ONLINE workshop for children to learn how to use the Makey Makey.
 Our Online Academy includes guides and videos to take you from first use to confident coder, creating your own Makey Makey magic.

 Ready to start inventing?

 First set up takes seconds.
 Start out easy with a banana piano.
 Then create game controllers, invent musical instruments, make voting machines, and light up paper circuits.
 Connect Makey Makey to the world of things around you, and the possibilities are endless!

 A Makey Makey pack including universal touch keyboard, copper tape, spare alligator clips, small LED lights and coin cell battery will be shipped out to you.